 Hailsham Chambers is “a premier set for professional negligence and liability work, offering suitable high-calibre counsel”, and is noted as an “absolute standout in the field of claims against solicitors” Legal 500, 2022.

 Chambers’ Professional Negligence Group acts for professionals and their insurers and claimants in every type of claim or other form of dispute involving professionals, whether the dispute is between claimant and professional, insurer and insured, or regulator and professional.

-Members of Hailsham Chambers have appeared in the cases which have shaped the law relating to the liability of professionals over recent years: the Nationwide lender litigation at end of the 1990s; the seminal cases which developed the law relating to loss of chance in the 2000s; many important limitation cases; the lender litigation which followed the onset of the 2008 financial crisis; the various cases exploring the full ambit of the Financial Ombudsman Service’s powers; the recent run of cases clarifying the law relating to breach of trust by professionals holding money in client account; and numerous significant individual cases.
-Outside the courts, members of chambers frequently appear on both sides in very high value confidential arbitrations between professional indemnity insurers and their insureds.
+Members of Hailsham Chambers have appeared in the cases which have shaped the law relating to the liability of professionals over a long period: the Nationwide lender litigation at the end of the 1990s; the seminal cases which developed the law relating to loss of chance in the 2000s; many important limitation cases; the lender litigation which followed the onset of the 2008 financial crisis; the various cases exploring the full ambit of the Financial Ombudsman Service’s powers; the recent run of cases clarifying the law relating to breach of trust by professionals holding money in client account; further cases clarifying the law on ‘loss of chance’ in 2018-19, and numerous significant individual cases.
+Outside the courts, members of chambers also frequently appear in confidential arbitrations between professional indemnity insurers and their insureds or arbitrations between insurers.

 The breadth of experience across all call bands permits chambers to service clients’ traditional litigation needs from the smallest complaint to an ombudsman, through to pre-action protocol letters of claim and response, to hearings in the county court, the High Court, Court of Appeal and Supreme Court.
 We often provide both leader and juniors for larger cases, and have the capacity within chambers to handle document-heavy disputes involving claims over £100 million.